 Topper-tested takeaways for Class 12 English Core Subject Hub

-- Use the hub to plan your year-long study calendar; English Core preparation is more iterative than concept-based subjects.
+- Use the hub to plan your year-long study calendar.
+English Core needs more repeat reading than concept-based subjects.

-- Allocate equal weekly time to Flamingo Prose, Flamingo Poetry, and Vistas - the marks distribution across the Literature section is roughly proportional.
+- Give equal weekly time to Flamingo Prose, Flamingo Poetry, and Vistas.
+The marks in the Literature section are split fairly evenly.

-- Bookmark the chapter index by section (Prose / Poetry / Vistas); during revision you will jump between sections rather than reading in numerical order.
+- Bookmark the chapter index by section (Prose / Poetry / Vistas).
+During revision you will jump between sections rather than read in number order.

-- Pair every resource on this hub with regular reading of the NCERT Book PDF; English Core rewards textual familiarity above all else.
+- Pair every resource on this hub with regular reading of the NCERT Book PDF.
+English Core rewards knowing the text well above all else.

 Class 12 English Core FAQs